 During the first quarter of 2016, we incurred a \$1.3 million pretax restructuring charge.
-The \$1.3 million charge primarily consisted of \$0.8 million related to workforce reductions in our corporate operations as we adjust our infrastructure to align with our Huron Legal divestiture, \$0.2 million related to updated assumptions for the lease accrual of the Washington, D.C. space vacated in the fourth quarter of 2014, and \$0.2 million related to the wind down of our foreign consulting operations based in the Middle East.
+The \$1.3 million charge primarily consisted of \$0.8 million related to workforce reductions in our corporate operations as we adjust our infrastructure to align with our Huron Legal divestiture, \$0.2 million related to updated assumptions for the lease accrual of the Washington, D.C. space, and \$0.2 million related to the wind down of our foreign consulting operations based in the Middle East.

+During the second quarter of 2015, we incurred a \$0.6 million pretax restructuring charge primarily related to workforce reductions in our All Other segment as we wound down our public sector consulting practice and our foreign consulting operations based in the Middle East.
 During the first quarter of 2015, we incurred a \$0.7 million pretax restructuring charge related to workforce reductions to better align our resources with market demand, primarily in our All Other segment.

-The table below sets forth the changes in the carrying amount of our restructuring charge liability by restructuring type for the three months ended March 31, 2016.
+The table below sets forth the changes in the carrying amount of our restructuring charge liability by restructuring type for the six months ended June 30, 2016.